Edward D. Muhlenberg: Civil War

 Several months after outbreak of the Civil War, Muhlenberg returned to the United States and enlisted in the Union Army in Philadelphia.
 He became a second lieutenant in the 4th U. S. Artillery in October 1861.
 He was promoted to the rank of first lieutenant on October 22, 1861.
 Muhlenberg served with Battery F of that regiment at the First Battle of Winchester, May 24–25, 1862.
 He commanded the battery at the Battle of Cedar Mountain.
 Muhlenberg retained command at the Battle of Antietam, where he served in the artillery of XII Corps under Capt.
 Clermont L. Best.

 After the death of Lt.
 Franklin B. Crosby, who was senior to him, Muhlenberg resumed command of the battery while serving with XII Corps.
 At the Battle of Chancellorsville, he commanded batteries attached to Brig.
 Gen. John W. Geary's division.
 They were deployed near Chancellorsville itself, protecting the left of XII Corps.
 At one point, Muhlenberg had 20 guns to direct.
 Later some of these guns were redeployed from this position to Best's concentration facing Confederate batteries at Hazel Grove.

 When Captain Best became inspector general of the corps on the staff of Maj.
 Gen. Henry W. Slocum, Muhlenberg assumed command of the artillery brigade.
 Although only a first lieutenant, he was senior to the commanders of the other batteries.
 (Lt.
 Sylvanus T. Rugg commanded Battery F while Muhlenberg commanded the brigade.)
 In the role of brigade commander, Muhlenberg served at the Battle of Gettysburg, especially in the defense of Culp's Hill.
 Slocum did, however, assign Claremont Best to oversee deployment of the corps’ guns on the morning of July 3, 1863, when a counter attack was made on Confederate forces occupying part of the hill.

 Muhlenberg fought at the Battle of Missionary Ridge under Maj.
 Gen. Joseph Hooker.
 He then became the adjutant general and quartermaster of the 4th U.S. Artillery on August 13, 1864, and stayed in the Regular Army following the end of the war in April 1865.
 He resigned on May 8, 1869.

 Postbellum career

 After his military service ended, Muhlenberg resumed his career as a civil engineer.
 He was employed on the Kansas and Pacific Railroad from September 1856 to September 1867.
 He came East and was employed in the construction of the Reading and Wilmington Railroad until January 1870.
 He served as the engineer of the 1871 Yellowstone survey.
 His appointment was blamed on Senator Simon Cameron, and he was faulted for having a drinking problem.
 From June 1871 until January 1872, he surveyed the Texas and Pacific Railway from Fort Phantom Hill to Fort Bliss on the Rio Grande.

-When he died of Brights Disease in Lancaster, Pennsylvania, in March 1883, Muhlenberg was described by a newspaper report as a retired major of artillery.
+When he died of Bright's disease in Lancaster, Pennsylvania, in March 1883, Muhlenberg was described by a newspaper report as a retired major of artillery.

 Muhlenberg never married.
 He was a member of the German Baptist Brethren Church.